 Work towards worlds where humans serve as caretakers rather than private owners.
 Help to recognize the reciprocity of commons and indigenous rights to land stewardship, while protecting it from being sold off.
 Help to disempower the word "own."

 Collective traumas are known to change our collective sense of what is possible.

 (Art and) A Nonviolent Social Order:

 Reset the dial by working together on utopian projects.
 Be a transgressor and an empathic lover.
 Remember that we have bigger battles to fight than those we may want to fight against each other.

 6. Working Towards a Nonviolent Art.

 How can we dedicate ourselves to living nonviolently, today?
 This is not an ambitious question, it's an essential one.
 In art and life, create flexible and inclusive schemes for living that encompass respect, non-hierarchy, nonviolence, and tolerance.
-Art making is powerful; and a nonviolent art is a duty.
+Art making is powerful; and nonviolent art is a duty.
 2015 (excerpt)